 Man of books Kunyalala Ndlovu shows off his library and shares his shelving tips

-Of the belief that books offer a much richer experience than Netflix can, and that "if you've read Orwell you could never be amazed by Black Mirror.
-If you've read The Odyssey you can't be enthralled by Game Of Thrones.
-And if you've read anything by Brecht Orange Is The New Black becomes Orange Is the New Whack."
+Ndlovu is of the belief that books offer a much richer experience than Netflix can and that "if you've read Orwell you could never be amazed by Black Mirror.
+If you've read The Odyssey, you can't be enthralled by Game Of Thrones.
+And if you've read anything by Brecht, Orange Is The New Black becomes Orange Is the New Whack."

-Take a peek below into Kone's home library, which is less Dewey Decimal System and more a reflection of the book-lover's curious mind.
+Take a peek below into Kone's home library, which is a reflection of the book lover's curious mind.

 These are all the design books I've been collecting since art school.
-There's a lot of design projects and work from the studios I've been a part of as well.
-There's foreign comics and pulp, music theory, typography, design theory and film.
+There are a lot of design projects and work from the studios I've been a part of as well.
+There are foreign comics and pulp, music theory, typography, design theory and film.
 It's also where I park my bike, hence the kryptonite lock.

 This is my son's library that we've been building for him.
-Mainly big picture books but he likes newspapers and book review pages and so when I'm done with those I give them to him to play with.
-Some Rudyard Kipling as well.
+Mainly big picture books, but he likes newspapers and book review pages and so when I'm done with those I give them to him to play with.
+There's some Rudyard Kipling as well.

-This is a bigger shelf filled with more slow burner type reading.
-American history, American social history and police culture, first nations (Canada, America and Southern Africa), Japanese culture, political theory, economics, European history, Middle East, Southern African short stories, larger format design and theory books, South African picture history, dystopian theory, Chomsky, Coates, review advance books and Monocle magazines.
+This is a bigger shelf filled with more slow-burner type reading.
+American history, American social history and police culture, first nations, Japanese culture, political theory, economics, European history, Middle East, Southern African short stories, larger format design and theory books, South African picture history, dystopian theory, Chomsky, Coates, review advance books and Monocle magazines.